harrisonlab/fusarium/README.md

 	done
 ```

-## RxLR genes
+## Effector genes

-Putative RxLR genes were identified within Augustus gene models using a number
+Putative pathogenicity and effector related genes were identified within Braker
-of approaches:
+gene models using a number of approaches:

  * A) From Augustus gene models - Identifying secreted proteins
  * B) From Augustus gene models - Effector identification using EffectorP